woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode9.md

 **Philip**: The truth.

-**Robbie**: Then you're not upset about my not wantin to go into medicine?
+**Robbie**: Then you're not upset about my not wanting to go into medicine?

 **Philip**: I'm not upset at all.
 I'm just happy that we're able to talk about it.